Local spreading of stabilizer R\'enyi entropy in a brickwork random Clifford circuit: Conclusions

-This work suggests several promising directions for future research.
+Our work is relevant on how local magic spatially spreads under a magic-conserving dynamics and fundamentally important to understand the thermalization dynamics of many-body systems, which is in principle tested on a quantum computer.
+Moreover, it suggests several promising directions for future research.
 First, a more profound quantitative and analytical understanding of the observed diffusive spreading (including the conjecture in Eq.~\eqref{conjecture}) is scope for future research.
-Moreover, unveiling the universality class in the normalized SRE dynamics, whether diffusive, superdiffusive, subdiffusive, or ballistic, is also an important direction of this research.
+Second, unveiling the universality class in the normalized SRE dynamics, whether diffusive, superdiffusive, subdiffusive, or ballistic, is also an important direction of this research.
 Another compelling avenue is to understand how the spreading behavior of the SRE is altered in the presence of measurement and dissipation.

+\textit{Note Added:} After we submitted the first version of our manuscript, two independent studies by Bejan, Claeys, Yao~\cite{bejan2025magicspreading} and Aditya, Turkeshi, Sierant~\cite{aditya2025resourcesspreading} appeared, which investigate local magic spreading under Clifford gates.
+While they use different approaches from ours, the results are consistent with one another where they overlap.